V-Guard Industries Earnings Call Transcripts

 -

-Q4 FY25 saw record revenue and double-digit growth across all segments, with gross margin and profitability improving YoY.
-Sunflame integration and CSD channel stress remain challenges, but management maintains FY26 guidance of 14%-15% revenue growth and stable margins.
+Q4 FY25 saw record revenue and double-digit growth across all segments, with gross margin and PAT both improving YoY.
+Sunflame integration and battery capacity expansion are underway, while management maintains FY26 guidance of 14%-15% revenue growth and stable margins despite a weak summer in South India.

 -

-Q3 FY25 saw 8.9% revenue growth, led by electronics and non-South markets, with gross margin up 250 bps to 36.2%.
+Q3 FY25 saw 8.9% YOY revenue growth, led by electronics and non-South markets, with gross margin up 250 bps to 36.2%.
 EBITDA margin declined to 8.2% due to higher A&P and employee costs.
-New manufacturing investments and operating leverage are expected to drive future margin gains.
+New manufacturing investments and premiumization are expected to drive future margin gains.

 -